neobradley/serverless/docs/providers/aws/guide/intro.md

 # Introduction

 The Serverless Framework helps you develop and deploy your AWS Lambda functions, along with the AWS infrastructure resources they require.
-It's a CLI that offers structure, automation and best practices out-of-the-box, allowing you to focus on building sophisticated, event-driven, serverless architectures.
+It's a CLI that offers structure, automation and best practices out-of-the-box, allowing you to focus on building sophisticated, event-driven, serverless architectures, comprised of Functions and Events.

 A few things the Serverless Framework does differently than a normal application Framework are:
 * It manages your code as well as your infrastructure